-As a special type of heterogeneous MPSoCs, the "big-little" type MPSoCs use two types of cores: the LP cores offer high power efficiency while the HP cores provide maximum computing performance [2].
+As a special type of heterogeneous MPSoCs, the biglittle type MPSoCs use two types of cores: the LP cores offer high power efficiency while the HP cores provide maximum computing performance [2].
 This type of MPSoCs provides flexibility to balance the performance and power, and facilitates ease of use [31].
-Since different execution models introduce unique constraints, e.g., HP core and LP core in the same pair cannot work simultaneously, or all HP (all LP) cores must execute at the same frequency, most resource management approaches for heterogeneous MPSoCs are not applicable for the "big-little" architecture [5], [21], [23], [32], [33].
-Focusing on the "big-little" architecture, Liu et al. [9] proposed an iterative approach for mapping multi-threaded applications on MPSoCs composing of multiple core types to achieve high performance and power efficiency.
+Since different execution models introduce unique constraints, e.g., HP core and LP core in the same pair cannot work simultaneously, or all HP (all LP) cores must execute at the same frequency, most resource management approaches for heterogeneous MPSoCs are not applicable for the big-little architecture [5], [21], [23], [32], [33].
+Focusing on the big-little architecture, Liu et al. [9] proposed an iterative approach for mapping multithreaded applications on MPSoCs composing of multiple core types to achieve high performance and power efficiency.
 Annamalai et al. [10] designed a novel technique to dynamically swap threads between HP cores and LP cores and change the core frequency to achieve a high throughput/Watt.
-Considering the constraints for HP cores and LP cores, Carroll et al. [11] investigated the mechanisms for frequency scaling, and proposed a technique to reduce energy consumption.
-Singla et al. [12] designed an on-line method to predict and reduce power and runtime temperature for "big-little" type MPSoCs.
-While the above work considers the specific features of the "big-little" architecture, none of them focuses on lifetime reliability or soft-error reliability.
+Considering the constraints for HP cores and LP cores, Carroll and Heiser [11] investigated the mechanisms for frequency scaling, and proposed a technique to reduce energy consumption.
+Singla et al. [12] designed an online method to predict and reduce power and runtime temperature for big-little type MPSoCs.
+While the above work considers the specific features of the big-little architecture, none of them focuses on lifetime reliability or soft-error reliability.

-There exist several efforts that directly aim to increase softerror reliability [17], [18], [34], [35] or lifetime reliability [7], [21], [36], [37].
-In order to improve soft-error reliability, Zhao et al. proposed a method to allocate recoveries for tasks [17], [18] while Nahar et al. assigned redundancies to tasks statically [38].
-Fan et al. proposed a dynamic voltage and frequency scaling (DVFS) based method to reduce power consumption under soft-error reliability constraint.
-Although these methods are effective at improving and ensuring softerror reliability, they usually reduce lifetime reliability with a high operating temperature.
-For periodic tasks running on an MPSoC, Huang et al. proposed an analytical model to estimate lifetime reliability of MPSoCs and a task mapping and scheduling algorithm to guard against aging effects [21].
-Bolchini et al. dynamically determined the most effective mapping of tasks to minimize network-on-chip energy consumption and maximize lifetime reliability [36].
-Das et al. proposed a machine learning based algorithm to handle inter- and intraapplication variations and reduce peak temperature and thermal cycling [7].
+There exist several efforts that directly aim to increase soft-error reliability [17], [18], [34], [35] or lifetime reliability [7], [21], [36], [37].
+In order to improve soft-error reliability, Zhao et al. proposed a method to allocate recoveries for tasks [17], [18] while Nahar and Meyer [38] assigned redundancies to tasks statically.
+Fan et al. proposed a dynamic voltage and frequency scaling (DVFS)-based method to reduce power consumption under soft-error reliability constraint.
+Although these methods are effective at improving and ensuring soft-error reliability, they usually reduce lifetime reliability with a high operating temperature.
+For periodic tasks running on an MPSoC, Huang et al. [21] proposed an analytical model to estimate lifetime reliability of MPSoCs and a task mapping and scheduling algorithm to guard against aging effects.
+Bolchini et al. [36] dynamically determined the most effective mapping of tasks to minimize network-on-chip energy consumption and maximize lifetime reliability.
+Das et al. [7] proposed a machine learning-based algorithm to handle interand intra-application variations and reduce peak temperature and thermal cycling.
 These methods are designed to increase lifetime reliability but weaken soft-error reliability.

 Our proposed framework considers soft-error reliability and lifetime reliability, both of which have not typically been examined together.
-The work by Das et al. aims to jointly improve soft-error reliability and lifetime reliability by mapping tasks to all cores and scaling core frequencies [24].
+The work by Das et al. [24] aims to jointly improve soft-error reliability and lifetime reliability by mapping tasks to all cores and scaling core frequencies.
 However, their solution is too computationally intensive to use at run time.
-Kapadia et al. proposed a framework to optimize performance and energy [25].
+Kapadia and Pasricha [25] proposed a framework to optimize performance and energy.
 Although transient and permanent faults are considered, their work does not increase reliability but only focuses on reducing power under lifetime reliability and soft-error reliability constraints.
-Zhou et al. proposed an off-line technique to maximize system availability by allocating replications of tasks and determining the core frequency statically [26].
-Although these works consider both lifetime reliability and soft-error reliability, they are off-line approaches and ignore the specific features of "big-little" type MPSoCs.
-In this paper, we focus on "big-little" type MPSoCs and propose to maximize soft-error reliability under lifetime reliability constraint.
+Zhou et al. [26] proposed an offline technique to maximize system availability by allocating replications of tasks and determining the core frequency statically.
+Although these works consider both lifetime reliability and soft-error reliability, they are offline approaches and ignore the specific features of big-little type MPSoCs.
+In this paper, we focus on big-little type MPSoCs and propose to maximize soft-error reliability under lifetime reliability constraint.